HD 190984: Characteristics

 This is an ordinary F-type main-sequence star with a stellar classification of F8 V, generating energy via hydrogen fusion at its core.
 It has 115% the mass of the Sun and an effective temperature of 6007 K, giving it a yellowish-white hue.
 However, HD 190984 has an enlarged radius of 2.31 solar radius and is 1.76 magnitudes brighter than the main sequence, indicating that it may instead be a subgiant evolving towards the red giant branch; it radiates 5.88 times the luminosity of the Sun from its photosphere.
 Unlike most planetary hosts, HD 190984 has an iron abundance only 32% that of the Sun's, making it metal poor.
 At an age of 4.44 billion years, it is spinning with a projected rotational velocity of 5 km/s.

 Planetary system

 A 2010 HARPS survey detected a super Jupiter orbiting the star.
-It has one of the longest periods of any exoplanet, but the value is poorly constrained.
+It has one of the longest periods of any exoplanet known at the time, but the value is poorly constrained.
 Further observations are required to properly constrain the orbit.
+In 2023, the inclination and true mass of HD 190984 b were determined via astrometry.